VoliJS/mixturejs/README.md

 ## Events Performance and BackboneJS compatibility

 MixtureJS _implements_ [Backbone API for Events](http://backbonejs.org/#Events), but internally it's entirely different.
+Here's the results of the typical run of the [performance tests](/tests) enclosed.

 ![performance](/perf-chart.jpg)